Antibiotics and safety assurance

 |POS dose (ml)||Child’s height (cm)|

-Children age ≥7 years and <15 years receive tablets.
+Children aged ≥ 7 years and < 15 years receive tablets, providing that they are more than 120cm tall.
 The number of tablets they receive is determined by the child’s height which is measured in centimetres (cm) using a dosing stick.
+(Children aged ≥ 7 years but not taller than 120cm should be offered oral suspension).

 |No. of tablets||Adolescent’s height (cm)|